yuanyuan29/Z-SSMNet/README.md

 ### Zonal Segmentation

-Prostate area is consist of peripharal zone (PZ), transition zone (TZ), central zone (CZ) and anterior fibromuscular stroma (AFS).
+The prostate area consists of the peripheral zone (PZ), transition zone (TZ), central zone (CZ) and anterior fibromuscular stroma (AFS).
 Prostate cancer (PCa) lesions located in different zones have different characteristics.
 Moreover, approximately 70%-75% of PCa originate in the PZ and 20%-30% in the TZ [[1]](https://www.sciencedirect.com/science/article/pii/S0302283815008489).
 In this work, we trained a standard `3D nnU-Net` [[2]](https://www.nature.com/articles/s41592-020-01008-z) with external public datasets to generate binary prostate zonal anatomy masks (peripheral and rest (TZ, CZ, AFS) of the gland) as additional input information to guide the network to learn region-specific knowledge useful for clinically significant PCa (csPCa) detection and diagnosis.

 [→ Read the full documentation here](https://github.com/yuanyuan29/Z-SSMNet/blob/master/zonal_segmentation.md).

 ### SSL Pre-training

 SSL is a general learning framework that relies on surrogate (pretext) tasks that can be formulated using only unsupervised data.
-A pretext task is designed in a way that solving it requires learning of valuable image representations for the downstream (main) task, which contributes to improve the generalization ability and performance of the model.
+A pretext task is designed in a way that solving it requires learning of valuable image representations for the downstream (main) task, which contributes to improving the generalization ability and performance of the model.
 We introduced image restoration as the pretext task and pre-trained our zonal-aware mesh network in a self-supervised manner.

 [→ Read the full documentation here](https://github.com/yuanyuan29/Z-SSMNet/blob/master/ssl.md).

 ### Z-nnMNet

-Considering the heterogeneous between data from multi-centres and multi-vendors, we integrated the zonal-aware mesh network into the famous nnU-Net framework which provides a performant framework for medical image segmentation to form the `Z-nnMNet` that can pre-process the data adaptively.
+Considering the heterogeneous between data from multi-centres and multi-vendors, we integrated the zonal-aware mesh network into the famous nnU-Net framework, which provides a performant framework for medical image segmentation to form the `Z-nnMNet` that can pre-process the data adaptively.
 For large datasets with labels, the model can be trained from scratch.
 If the dataset is small or some labels of the data are noisy, fine-tuning based on the SSL pre-trained model can help achieve better performance.

 [→ Read the full documentation here](https://github.com/yuanyuan29/Z-SSMNet/blob/master/z-nnmnet.md).